 Rising To The Challenge

-After boxing for two years at high school, “Conviction’s” coach was replaced by a member of Team Lakay.
+After boxing for two years in high school, Iniong’s coach was replaced by a member of Team Lakay.

 That association eventually led her down the path to The Home Of Martial Arts.